elevien/math50_2025/unit2.md

 # Expectation, Continuous probability, CLT and Normal models

 In this section we introduce **expectation**, an operation which takes a random variable and produces a deterministic quantity.
 The expectation of a random variable can be appoximated with **sample averages** and from them we can infer properties of the model (like paramaters).
-This will motivate us to study the probability distribution of sums of random variables, which leads to the **CLT** and the **Normal distribution.**
+Much of statistics relies on the fact that sample averages approximate expectations, and understanding how well these approximations work is a central goal of statistics.
+This will motivate us to study the probability distribution of sums of random variables, which leads to the **CLT** and the **Normal distribution.** If there is time, we will also learn about **log normal distributions**, which are a better model for many real world random variables, but can easily by mapped to normal random variables.

 Material: